Tyrn/wei/the-insider-en.typ

 factory.

      Meanwhile, the time  for  the next Nobel Prize  approached.
-Hence, the information  agencies are  making two announcements in one day -  that Weian poet  Khanadar  is  nominated for a literature Nobel Prize and that governor Khanadar  incited  a  mob and  caused  a  three  billion  denars  damage  to MetalPMOre company.
+Hence, the information  agencies are  making two announcements in one day---that Weian poet  Khanadar  is  nominated for a literature Nobel Prize and that governor Khanadar  incited  a  mob and  caused  a  three  billion  denars  damage  to MetalPMOre company.
 This  is how Khanadar  did not receive  a  Nobel  Prize